thedarredondo/data-science-fundamentals/README.md

 #### Exercises

 As long as all sources are cited, anything goes for exercises.
-My notes do not ever need to be cited.
+On exercises, my notes do not need to be cited.
 Exercises are mostly for students to evaluate their own understanding.

 80% of this grade is completion with reasonable answers.